 The construction style of medieval buildings shows that timber framing ensures long-term stability.
-KIT research scientists have created a nano-structure with interesting prospects for the future.
+KIT research scientists have now created the smallest timber-framed construction in the world – a nano-structure with interesting prospects for the future.

 The complex framework is recognisable under the microscope.
 It measures only ten micrometres and is made up of hundreds of struts.
 Their diameter comes to 200 nanometres; 200 times finer than a human hair.
 The dwarf was produced in two steps – first, a special 3D printer formed the latticed structure by hardening liquid plastic at certain points by means of a laser”.